The Six (film): Background

 Little was known of what happened to them after 1912, and research by the filmmakers suggests that some never even told their own families that they had been on the ship.
-Chinese migration to countries such as the United States and Canada in the late 19th to mid-20th centuries were defined by anti-Chinese immigration laws, which may explain why the survivors stories were forgotten.
+Chinese migration to countries such as the United States and Canada in the late 19th to mid-20th centuries was defined by anti-Chinese immigration laws, which may explain why the survivors' stories were forgotten.
 According to Luo Tong, "They were mistreated not just in the days following the Titanic disaster, they were living under the shadow of discrimination their whole lives; even their families now are affected by that."

 According to Professor Lily Cho, who participated in the production of The Six, the film uses popular interest in Titanic to highlight the "long history of anti-Asian racism."
 Several media outlets have drawn parallels between the experiences of the six, and the recent rise in anti-Asian violence that precipitated the #StopAsianHate movement.
 The role of government policy, propaganda and media in legitimizing racism, as well as a secrecy for fear of deportation in immigrant communities, have both been highlighted.
 The film itself draws parallels between the Chinese Exclusion Act and Executive Order 13769.

 Production

 The idea of making a film about Titanic's Chinese passengers was originally suggested to Jones by Steven Schwankert, a marine historian who had collaborated with him on the 2013 documentary The Poseidon Project.
 According to Schwankert, Jones was initially skeptical about covering a subject as well-documented as Titanic, but the question of how so little was known about the six Chinese, compared to the other survivors, stuck with them.
-“These were the only guys amongst those 700 that no one had ever claimed.
+"These were the only guys amongst those 700 that no one had ever claimed.
 They just completely disappeared.
-Why did they get ignored?” he told The Washington Post.
+Why did they get ignored?" he told the Washington Post.
 Historian Renqiu Yu, who participated in the production of The Six, notes that the pervasive Anglo-Saxon perspective of Titanic has allowed little room for survivors such as the Chinese.